-Please note that when the device logs into any server the device username and password are sent over the network in clear text unless:
+Please note that when the device logs into any server the device username and password are sent over the network in clear text unless one or more of the following have been enabled:

-- SSL has been enabled - IPSec has been configured to encrypt the traffic - The device is logging into an SMB Server in which case the credentials are hashed. - The device is using NTLM to login to the SMTP server (the device negotiates the most secure authentication method that both the device and server support). - The LDAP server is being accessed via SASL.
+- HTTPS has been enabled - IPSec has been configured to encrypt the traffic - The device is logging into an SMB Server in which case the credentials are hashed. - The device is using NTLM to login to the SMTP server (the device negotiates the most secure authentication method that both the device and server support).

+The LDAP server is being accessed via SASL.